TO BE PUBLISHED March 2020

 This conference will assess next steps for reducing health inequalities in England.

-Further speakers include: Tim Elwell-Sutton, Health Foundation; Liz Gaulton, Coventry City Council; Dr Chad Hockey, Hammersmith and Fulham GP Federation; John Hume, People’s Health Trust; Emma Nichols, Hft; Mark Rowland, Mental Health Foundation and Professor Arpana Verma, University of Manchester.
+Further speakers include: Jazz Bhogal, Greater London Authority; Tim Elwell-Sutton, Health Foundation; Liz Gaulton, Coventry City Council; Dr Chad Hockey, North Hammersmith and Fulham PCN; John Hume, People’s Health Trust; Emma Nichols, Hft; Mark Rowland, Mental Health Foundation and Professor Arpana Verma, University of Manchester.

-- Progress on reducing health inequalities and the potential impact of The Marmot Review 10 Years On;
+- Reducing health inequalities and the potential impact of The Marmot Review 10 Years On;

 - Assessing the response to The Marmot Review 10 Years On and next steps moving forward;

-- Supporting system-wide collaboration and improving the social determinants of health;
+- System-wide collaboration and improving the social determinants of health;

-- Opportunities for tackling inequalities at the local level - innovation, community engagement and the impact of technology; and
+- Tackling inequalities at the local level - innovation, community engagement, and the impact of technology; and

-- Next steps for policy and supporting place-based approaches to tackling inequalities.
+- Policy and supporting place-based approaches to tackling inequalities.

 Price: £95 PLUS VAT